 The wake

 Quietly, the duck swims across the water surface, its legs paddling silently underneath.
 Behind it, a small wake spreads distinctly, disturbing the otherwise completely still water surface.
-The sun is setting over the little lake – the oblique light causes … Continue reading
+The sun is setting over the little lake – the oblique light causes the ripples to stand out, bringing them to my attention.
+Here at the outlet, just above a small dam, pieces of pond weed come drifting in an almost invisible current, and the duck hunts for food.
+Continue reading The wake

 The artist’s water

 Like a painting, the water surface shimmers.
 Its low undulating forms, just slightly curved, one in front of another, has been shaped by the wind or a passing boat, and the water surface comes to life.
-Like the memory filtering … Continue reading
+Like the memory filtering an artist’s impression, the water surface has its own way of filtering our impressions, the image of the land reflected across the bay appears fuzzy and smeared out.
+Continue reading The artist’s water

 The fish and the propeller